 The consumers in these focus groups provided valuable insight into their perceptions and definitions of local food, which is helpful in developing local food Extension programming and advising local food clientele.
 Based on the results, the following opportunities have been identified:

-Do not define the term local.
-Extension faculty, industry professionals, and producers have the opportunity to capitalize on consumers' flexible definition of local by not defining local food.
+- Do not define the term local.
+Extension faculty, industry professionals, and producers can capitalize on consumers’ flexible definition of local by not defining local food.
 Rather than defining local food, efforts should be placed on informing consumers about local food so they are able to make informed decisions on local food topics, issues, and purchases.

 Consumers indicated a strong preference for food products from their immediate area, but are willing to accept products from farther away if local products are not available.
 Although consumers indicated it might not be their ideal definition of local, products from the United States are high on their priority list, especially when compared to products that are imported.
 Extension faculty should encourage producers who are selling or marketing locally produced products to label the production location and not define the term “local” on their products.
 Extension faculty should also work with state agencies, local governments, and local organizations to create awareness of local products and farms.